chocolatey/chocolatey-book/Setting-up-Chocolatey-for-Organizational-Use.md

 ## Internalizing packages from the community feed

 Many organizations choose to reconfigure public feed packages for their own use.
 This can be done manually with Chocolatey FOSS by downloading the package, unzipping its contents, downloading additional necessary resources (such as installers from their distribution points), editing the Chocolatey install script, packing it back up into a NuGet packages and finally pushing to your internal repository.
+Although, you can automate this with the Chocolatey for Business license:

-Here, I internalize the git package from the community repository:
+Here, I internalize the Google Chrome package from the community repository:

-Please note that the ability to internalize public Chocolatey packages and host them on your own feed can be done with the `choco download --internalize` command which is only available with Chocoaltey for Business.
-The advantage to this is that organizations can save time creating their own packages for packages such as Google Chrome and Git
+'choco download googlechrome --internalize --source='chocolatey''

+Now I can push this package to my internal feed with the choco push command:
+'choco push googlechrome --source=http://myfeed/ --api-key='12345678''

-# Managing Chocolatey with remote tools
+## Managing Chocolatey with remote tools

-Once the Chocolatey client is deployed, it will likely be the goal for organizations to manage their Chocolatey clients via remote tools such as SCCM or PowerShell remoting.
+Once the Chocolatey client is deployed, it will likely be the goal for organizations to manage their Chocolatey clients via remote tools included but not limited to SCCM, Puppet, Chef or DSC.
+Regardless of what tool your organization uses, most popular tools are supported by Chocolatey as illustrated [here](https://chocolatey.org/docs/features-infrastructure-automation).